 At the time we couldn’t understand how he had been a finalist for almost every single job he went for and didn’t get a single offer.
 And I realize now, if God had allowed him to get ANY job offer prior to this one, he would have taken it because we were SO miserable where we were.
 Then we wouldn’t be where we are now.

 Trusting God in difficult times really shouldn’t be something to fear!!
 He’s got you!!
 God is in control!
-So take the map YOU brought on the trip and give it to God and don’t just let Jesus take the wheel, let Him do the navigating as well!
+So take the map YOU brought on the trip and hand it over to God and don’t just let Jesus take the wheel, let Him do the navigating as well!

 Letting God lead the way is the best option to get to where you want to go!
 He knows the roads far better than you!!

-What are some ways you have struggled to give it to God in various situations?
+What are some ways you have struggled to trust God in various situations?
 How did you overcome the temptation to handle it all yourself?

 The righteous cry out, and the Lord hears them; he delivers them from all their troubles. - NIV

 Cast all your anxiety on him because he cares for you. - NIV